jhauberg/comply/README.md

 ## Usage

-When installed, you can run `comply` on the command line.

 > *It's recommended to enable all warnings and errors that your compiler provides and run `comply` as a supplement once your project compiles.*

-You can provide `comply` with single files or entire directories:
+When installed, you can run `comply` on the command line and provide it with single files or entire directories:

 ```console
 $ comply mylib.h mylib.c